Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 - **How it started:** The Endangered Languages Documentation Programme and Endangered Languages Archive were launched through philanthropic support to SOAS and a model in which funded documentation work became part of an archival program.
 - **Funding model:** Philanthropic seed funding, annual documentation grants, and sustained institutional hosting.
 - **What it provides:** Grants for language documentation plus an archive for preserving and sharing documentation materials.
-- **Why relevant to SignWriting:** ELDP and ELAR show that philanthropy can be a strong continuity lane when paired with real institutional anchoring and clear archival responsibility.
+- **Why relevant to SignWriting:** ELDP and ELAR show that philanthropy can be a strong continuity pathway when paired with real institutional anchoring and clear archival responsibility.

 ### 3. PARADISEC